UKHomeOffice/callisto-accruals-restapi/docs/features/annual-target-hours/timecard-timeentry.md

 ![storage-model.png](../../images/storage-model.png)

 ## Updating Accrual balance
 One of the key properties on an accrual record is the balance.
 Each instance represents the balance on a given date.
 When `TimeEntry` events are received then they are used to identify which type of `accrual` records they relate to and also to identify which date(s) are to have their balances calculated.

+**Note**
-Note that the mechanism for identifying an `accrual` record type based on the data in a TimeEntry is outside of the scope of this document (see [Out of Scope](#out-of-scope).
+- that the mechanism for identifying an `accrual` record type based on the data in a TimeEntry is outside of the scope of this document (see [Out of Scope](#out-of-scope))
+- there will be one accrual record for each date in the current (effective) Annualised Hours Agreement.
+See [Out of Scope](#out-of-scope) for more information

 A key part of an `accrual` record is its set of `contribution` records.
 A contribution references a `time_entry` record and it also records how many hours of work that `time_entry` contributes to the `accrual` record's balance.